 Residential colleges enjoy all the same amenities and features of traditional residence halls, but they also maximize the on-campus living experience by creating smaller communities and fostering greater student–faculty interaction beyond the classroom.
 Residential colleges are for first-year students, and are either major-specific or interest-based and open to all majors.

-- Discipline Based: Agriculture, Business, Engineering, Global Connections for Humanities & Social Sciences, Human Sciences & Education, Mass Communication, and Science
+- Discipline Based: Agriculture, Business, Engineering, Humanities & Social Sciences, Human Sciences & Education, Mass Communication, and Science

 - Interest Based: Career Discovery and Herget Freshman Experience